 - The Birmingham Clean Air Strategy which sets out a series of pledges as to how the Council and others in the city can support the journey towards cleaner air, including creating a Clean Air Zone.
 The Clean Air Zone was scheduled to come into effect by the end of summer 2020, however, the Council has requested to delay its launch due to the profound impact of Covid-19 on the economy.
-An exact date will be announced by autumn 2020, but the Clean Air Zone will not go live before 1 January 2021. - The Natural Rivers and Green Corridors project will improve woodlands, grasslands, wetlands, and watercourses along the River Rea and its tributaries in south-west Birmingham and the River Tame in west Birmingham - The Naturally Birmingham Project will enhance the city's parks and green spaces while also focussing on children, housing, health and wellbeing, and jobs and skills - The draft Birmingham Transport Plan (January 2020) set out a bold approach to reduce transport emissions by reallocating road space, transforming the city centre, promoting active travel, and managing demand through parking.
+The Clean Air Zone has been given an approved launch date by government and it will now go live on 1 June 2021. - The Natural Rivers and Green Corridors project will improve woodlands, grasslands, wetlands, and watercourses along the River Rea and its tributaries in south-west Birmingham and the River Tame in west Birmingham - The Naturally Birmingham Project will enhance the city's parks and green spaces while also focussing on children, housing, health and wellbeing, and jobs and skills - The draft Birmingham Transport Plan (January 2020) set out a bold approach to reduce transport emissions by reallocating road space, transforming the city centre, promoting active travel, and managing demand through parking.
 Towards the end of the public consultation on that plan, the country was placed in lockdown.
 An Emergency Birmingham Transport Plan was published in May 2020, setting out the short, medium and longer-term actions Birmingham can take to enable a low carbon, clean air recovery from Covid-19.
 The Emergency Birmingham Transport Plan will be replaced by the Birmingham Transport Plan 2031, which is due to be published later in 2020.

-- The Birmingham District Energy Scheme is the largest low carbon heating network in Birmingham and is owned and operated by ENGIE through a partnership with Birmingham City Council, Aston University, and Birmingham Children's Hospital under the name of Birmingham District Energy Company (BDEC).
-BDEC supplies low carbon, low cost energy to major energy consumers across the city centre - Birmingham Municipal Housing Trust (BMHT) develops affordable social housing in the city.
+The Birmingham District Energy Scheme is the largest low carbon heating network in Birmingham and is owned and operated by ENGIE through a partnership with Birmingham City Council, Aston University, and Birmingham Children's Hospital under the name of Birmingham District Energy Company (BDEC).
+BDEC supplies low carbon, low cost energy to major energy consumers across the city centre

+Birmingham Municipal Housing Trust (BMHT) develops affordable social housing in the city.
 Under the current programme, the BMHT Building Specification includes energy and water saving measures for new developments, and BMHT are also exploring options for using more sustainable construction methods to reduce the impact on the environment